CylonicRaider/heim/client/site/about/terms.md

 We may terminate your access to and use of the Services, at our sole discretion, at any time and without notice to you.
-You may cancel your Account at any time by sending an email to us at [help@euphoria.io](mailto:help@euphoria.io), or if you are not an Account holder, you may just stop using our Services.
+You may cancel your Account at any time by sending an email to us, or if you are not an Account holder, you may just stop using our Services.
 Upon any termination, discontinuation, or cancellation of Services or your Account, the provisions of these Terms relating to Feedback, ownership provisions (including, without limitation, Content and Content Ownership) and Euphoria's enforcement rights, warranty disclaimers, indemnity, limitations of liability, dispute resolution provisions, and general terms shall survive any such termination, discontinuation, or cancellation.